VCSTDN2024/imad5112-assignment-1-Mufura-Tshipama/README.md

 ## T

 ### Purpose:
-The main goal of this app is to [explain the app’s functionality].
+The main goal of this app is to [Serves as a meal suggestion app, helping users decide what to eat based on the time of day they input.
+By making the decision-making process easy for them,the app can also help with better meal planning and also healthier habits.]

 ### Key Features:
-- Feature 1: [Description of a feature, e.g., "User login functionality"]
+- Feature 1: [Time-Based Meal Suggestions,User input the time of day (e.g., morning, afternoon, evening, or night), "and the app provides meal recommendations depending on the time of the day."]
-- Feature 2: [Description of another feature, e.g., "Displaying weather data based on location"]
+- Feature 2: [Error Handling, the user receives clear feedback if invalid input is provide e.g if user inputs anything besides the times of the day it will show an error message,"]
 - Feature 3: [Optional, another feature, e.g., "Push notifications for reminders"]

-These features aim to provide [what the app aims to achieve, e.g., an easy-to-use platform for managing tasks or organizing personal information].
+These features aim to provide [A fast way to choose your meals depending on the time of the day , e.g., an easy-to-use platform for decicion making making when it comes to having your meals ].
 ```

 Why: